Gangsta rap

-Gangsta rap or gangster rap, initially called reality rap, emerged in the mid-to late 1980s as a controversial hip-hop subgenre whose lyrics assert the culture and values typical of urban American gangs and street hustlers.
-Many gangsta rappers flaunt associations with real street gangs, especially the Crips and Bloods.
-Gangsta rap's pioneers include Schoolly D of Philadelphia and Ice-T of Los Angeles, later expanding with Los Angeles's N.W.A and Tupac Shakur and New York's the Notorious B.I.G..
-In 1992, via record producer Dr. Dre, rapper Snoop Dogg, and their G-funk sound, gangsta rap broadened to mainstream popularity.
+Gangsta rap or gangster rap, initially called reality rap, is a subgenre of hip-hop that conveys the culture, values, and experiences of urban gangs and street hustlers, frequently discussing unpleasant realities of the world in general through an urban lens.
+Emerging in the late 1980s, gangsta rap's pioneers include Schoolly D and Ice-T, later expanding with artists such as N.W.A.
+In 1992, via record producer and rapper Dr. Dre, rapper Snoop Dogg, and their G-funk sound, gangster rap broadened to mainstream popularity.

 Gangsta rap has been recurrently accused of promoting disorderly conduct and broad criminality, especially assault, homicide, and drug dealing, as well as misogyny, promiscuity, and materialism.
 Gangsta rap's defenders have variously characterized it as artistic depictions but not literal endorsements of real life in American ghettos, or suggested that some lyrics voice rage against social oppression or police brutality, and have often accused critics of hypocrisy and racial bias.
 Still, gangsta rap has been assailed even by some black public figures, including Spike Lee, pastor Calvin Butts and activist C. Delores Tucker.
+Furthermore, in times of public security crisis, gangsta rap is scapegoated and boycotted as a malignant tumor, due to the general tenor of its lyrics.

 1985–1988: Early years

 Schoolly D and Ice-T

 Philadelphia rapper Schoolly D is generally considered the first "gangsta rapper", significantly influencing the more popular early gangsta rap originator, Ice-T. Ice-T was born in Newark, New Jersey in 1958.
 As a teenager, he moved to Los Angeles where he rose to prominence in the West Coast hip hop scene.
+An early case of using "gangsta" as an adjective and a compliment came in his 1984 single Body Rock.
 In 1986, Ice-T released "6 in the Mornin'", which is regarded as the second gangsta rap song.
 Ice-T had been MCing since the early 1980s, but first turned to gangsta rap themes after being influenced by Schoolly D's self-titled debut album, and especially the song "P.S.K.
 What Does It Mean?"
 (1985), which is regarded as the first gangsta rap song.
+Schoolly D had "Am I Black Enough For You" album in 1989.
 In an interview with PROPS magazine, Ice-T said: